-Genevieve’s Peaceful Parenting Seminars are informative, thought provoking and entertaining, as well as offering an emotionally supportive and interactive experience for parents who attend.
-She delivers the concepts and content in a way that is easy to digest with simple tools, models, and gives tables and techniques for people to takeaway as handouts.
-Genevieve offers real life examples from her personal and work life to help demonstrate the principles and create mental pictures, as well as explaining the principles through answering participant's questions relating to their current challenges.
+Genevieve’s Peaceful Parenting Seminars are informative, thought provoking and entertaining, as well as offering an emotionally supportive and interactive experience for parents and professionals who attend.
+She delivers the concepts and content in a way that is easy to digest with simple tools, models, and handouts.

-Parents who attend inevitably enjoy the light hearted, yet emotive and heartfelt style of Genevieve’s presentations.
+Parents and professionals who attend inevitably enjoy the light hearted, yet emotive and heartfelt style of Genevieve’s presentations.
 The seminars provide a great opportunity to ask questions and meet and talk with other parents.

-This offers an overview of the basic principles and philosophies that form the foundation of our parenting courses and teaches essential peaceful parenting skills and invaluable communication skills (that can effectively be applied to improving all relationships.)
-This Parenting Course offers both useful tips and skills, as well as emotional support for parents.
+This offers an overview of the basic principles and philosophies that form the foundation of our parenting courses and teaches essential Peaceful Parenting skills and invaluable communication skills (that can effectively be applied to improving all relationships).
+This parenting seminar offers both useful tips and skills, as well as emotional support for parents.
 Some of the topics covered are:

 An overview of the main peaceful parenting tools and underlying philosophy

-Maintain and build secure attachment through day to day activities
+Maintaining and building secure attachment through day to day activities

 Active listening skills (starts at birth)

 Developing emotional and social intelligence in your child